Easy Does It Emergency Services

 Why We Are Here

-Today EDI employs over 30 highly trained attendants, drivers, technicians, and dispatchers, supported by our Executive Director, Program Manager, Case Manager, and Office Manager.
+EDI employs approximately 30 highly trained attendants, drivers, technicians, and dispatchers, and is supported by our Executive Director, Program Manager, Case Manager, Office Manager, and Marketing and Communications Coordinator.